-If you’re reading Oxygen, chances are you’re not an angsty teenager because, well, magazines are a foreign material to most in the millennium.
+If you’re lucky, acne is something you haven’t thought about since high school.
+But if you find yourself struggling with it in adulthood, it can be frustrating or even puzzling.
 Since you’re well past your acne-prone pubescence, then why did that crazy huge pimple pop up overnight on your nose (or chest or buttocks or back)?

 “Everyone’s acne journey is unique,” says board-certified dermatologist Adarsh V. Mudgil, M.D.
 “Many patients have acne in their younger years that subsides, but for some, acne continues into their adult years, and others can even get acne for the first time in their 30s or 40s.”
 Aside from disregarding age limits, acne also ignores geographical boundaries, and it can materialize anywhere from your scalp to your bum and all places in between.

 While it may be disturbingly satisfying to watch Dr. Pimple Popper extract a pint of pus from a mammoth back boil on YouTube, it’s a good idea to prevent that sitch in real life.
 Here’s how.

 A pimple is essentially the result of inflammation in or around a hair follicle caused by an interplay between bacteria and a follicular “plug” — a combination of oil (sebum) and dead skin cells.
 Superficial pimples (acne vulgaris) such as whiteheads, blackheads, papules and pustules are generally caused by clogged pores and are most commonly found on your face, neck or back.
 Cystic acne is characterized by deeper pimples and inflammation beneath the skin and is generally hormonal in nature.
 “This kind of acne is commonly found along the jaw line and chin but can occur anywhere on the face, chest and back,” Mudgil says.